unitrq/hirpc/README.md

 ```
 # Description
-`Endpoint` maintains metadata collection for set of service instances and their methods collected using `reflect` package when user registers new service instance.
+`Endpoint` maintains metadata collection for set of service instances and their methods collected using `reflect` package when user registers new service instance with `Endpoint.Register` method.
 All struct methods matching signature pattern of
 ```go
 func (*ExportedType) ExportedMethod(context.Context, *InType, *OutType) error
 ```
 are treated as exported RPC handlers and registered as methods of this service.
 Parameter names as well as any other methods and properties are ignored.
-In order to handle incoming http requests, `Endpoint` uses `HTTPCodec` interface implementation to translate protocol data format into resolvable object and `CallScheduler` instance to invoke resolved method handlers concurrently or sequentially. `Endpoint` starts by decoding request body into set of `CallRequest` objects using `HTTPCodec.DecodeRequest` implementation. `CallRequest` tells `Endpoint` which method of which service caller is looking for, provides method to decode raw parameter data into pointer to specific type instance and constructor for protocol-level response object.
-Then `Endpoint` schedules successfully resolved calls for background execution using `CallScheduler` instance, awaits results and pass them to `HTTPCodec` as a collection of `CallResult` objects used to construct complete http response.
+In order to handle incoming http requests, `Endpoint` uses `HTTPCodec` interface implementation to translate protocol data format into resolvable object and `CallScheduler` instance to invoke resolved method handlers concurrently or sequentially.
+`Endpoint` starts by decoding request body into set of `CallRequest` objects using `HTTPCodec.DecodeRequest` implementation.
+`CallRequest` tells `Endpoint` which method of which service caller is looking for, provides method to decode raw parameter data into pointer to specific type instance and constructor for protocol-level response object.
+Decoded `CallRequest` objects get resolved against service registry using `Dispatch` method described below.
+Then `Endpoint` schedules successfully resolved calls for background execution using `CallScheduler` instance, awaits results and pass them to `HTTPCodec.EncodeResults` to construct complete http response.
 Package provides `SequentialScheduler` implementation to execute multiple method calls in sequential order and `ConcurrentScheduler` for semaphore-bounded concurrent execution of multiple handlers.

 *Shared state access within handler methods implementation is subject to proper synchronization by user, since multiple instances of multiple method calls could be running concurrently.*

+`NewEndpoint`, `Endpoint.Use`, `Endpoint.Register` and `Endpoint.Root` functions accept variadic list of functions with `func(*MethodCall, CallHandler) CallHandler` signature used as middleware constructors applied to prepared method call context when handler execution is about to start.
+When call handling starts, functions invoked in order of appearance, endpoint middleware invoked first.

+`CallHandler` type represents execution of single method call with specific input and output parameter values defined like this: `type CallHandler func(context.Context) (interface{}, error)`.

+`Endpoint.Dispatch` finds requested method reflected handler and construct execution context in `MethodCall` instance, `CallHandler` value resolved by `Endpoint.Dispatch` is `Invoke` method of `MethodCall`.
+`MethodCall` object captures call dispatch context and list of middleware wrappers applied to this call, exposing service and method metadata introspected by `reflect` package to user middleware.

+`NewEndpoint` and `Endpoint.Use` register endpoint-level middleware applied to every method call of every service, while `Endpoint.Register` and `Endpoint.Root` register service-level middleware applied only to methods of one specific service.
 `Endpoint` public methods are synchronized using `sync.RWMutex` so it's safe to `Register` and `Unregister` services at runtime.
-`NewEndpoint`, `Endpoint.Register` and `Endpoint.Root` functions accept variadic list of function parameters acting as simple middleware stack endpoint-wise and service-wise respectively.
-Middleware function should match `func(*MethodCall, CallHandler) CallHandler` signature and is applied in reverse order of appearance when resolved method call gets actually invoked. `CallHandler` is a function type defined like this: `type CallHandler func(context.Context) (interface{}, error)`

 Service registered with empty name or using `Endpoint.Root` method is a namespace root service, `Endpoint` dispatches calls with empty service name to namespace root if it's not nil.
 Registering new service under same name discards previously registered instance.